hyperledger/besu-docs/docs/Reference/API-Methods.md

 [Remix](https://remix.ethereum.org/) uses `debug_traceTransaction` to implement debugging.
 Use the _Debugger_ tab in Remix instead of calling `debug_traceTransaction` directly.

-Reruns the transaction with the same state as when the transaction was executed.
+Reruns the transaction with the same state as when the transaction executed.

 **Parameters**